lkrryba/reading-journal/README.md

 7. 🌊 **Wavewalker** by Suzanne Heywood ~ Jaw-dropping memoir of a childhood spent at sea in the South Pacific 🇦🇺
 8. ✨ **The Alchemist** by Paulo Coelho ~ Epic journey about following your dreams and discovering your purpose
 9. 🌍 **Around the World in Eighty Days** by Jules Verne ~ Fun, old-fashioned odyssey full of adventure and determination
+10. 👑 **Lady in Waiting** by Anne Glenconner ~ Royal behind-the-scenes tea from a lady-in-waiting to Princess Margaret

 ---